We respect your privacy

 | Integrator required | No — DIY | Yes — Tridium-certified |

-Data sourced from public documentation of SensIa and Niagara (May 2026).
+Data sourced from public documentation of Sensia and Niagara (May 2026).
 Vendors evolve — verify up-to-date documentation before any purchase decision.

 Niagara has been the reference BMS platform for high-end commercial buildings for 15 years.
 It powers large operators (hospitals, university campuses, airports, large commercial real estate) that can afford a certified on-site integrator and want a platform with decades of maturity on BACnet, Modbus and LON protocols.